MaddyUnderStars/Fosscord-BD/README.md

 * ~~Make a PR to Ittai that fixes patching so I don't need to use Zere's library.~~
 * ~~Moving to Ittai patching broke guilds without icons ( the flavour text doesn't render )~~
 * ~~Member list is broken, and sometimes also breaks on discord.com guilds~~ Half fixed!
-  * Majority of members don't load, not sure why.
-Theyre just always the placeholder thing
+  * ~~Majority of members don't load, not sure why.
+Theyre just always the placeholder thing~~ Done
+    * Fixing this broke rendering avatars in member list?
   * Member list elements are greyed out but still function perfectly fine
 * ~~Presences~~ Kinda!
 * ~~User notes~~ Done